-Section 3.1 also summarises the water savings allocated to the Melbourne Retailers' accounts under their Goulburn System and Murray System bulk entitlements in 2014/15.
-Details on the source, volume and timing of the water to be accrued to these accounts in the current year (2015/16) cannot be provided as the Water Savings Audit Report for 2014/15 was not completed at the time of preparing this report.
-This will be provided in the 2016 Annual Report.
+Section 3.1 also summarises the water savings allocated to the Melbourne Retailers' accounts under their Goulburn System and Murray System bulk entitlements in 2015/16.
+Details on the source, volume and timing of the water to be accrued to these accounts in the current year (2016/17) cannot be provided as the Water Savings Audit Report for 2015/16 was not completed at the time of preparing this report.
+This will be provided in the 2017 Annual Report.

-A total of 6 ML was released during 2014/15 for charging the Sugarloaf Pipeline to keep it in good working order and ready for fire-fighting, as permitted under Melbourne Water's Statement of Obligations (System Management).
+Releases for charging the Sugarloaf Pipeline to keep it in good working order and ready for fire-fighting is permitted under Melbourne Water's Statement of Obligations (System Management).
 Further details are provided in Section 3.2.
-There have been no releases to date in 2015/16.
+There have been no releases to date in 2016/17.

 As per Melbourne Water's letter to the Department of Environment, Water, Heritage and the Arts dated 23 December 2009, all sources of water are considered to comply with the EPBC Act.
-No additional sources of water have been allocated for extraction to the Sugarloaf Pipeline, other than those achieved through the Goulburn-Murray Water Connections Project (formerly NVIRP) and verified by audit.
+No additional sources of water have been allocated for extraction to the Sugarloaf Pipeline, other than those achieved through the Goulburn-Murray Water Connections Project Stage 1 (formerly NVIRP) and verified by audit.

-The volume of water Melbourne Retailers' carried over into the 2014/15 financial year is documented in Table 3.
+The volume of water Melbourne Retailers' carried over into the 2015/16 financial year is documented in Table 3.
 It should be noted that the Retailers are able to carry over water from one year to the next, subject to the same rules that apply to all entitlement holders that carry over water in Northern Victoria, including deduction of a standard 5% on carry over for evaporation losses.
-Note that the cap on carryover came into effect for the Goulburn system from 30 June 2013, so that entitlement holders cannot carry over more than their entitlement volume.
+Note that a cap on carryover came into effect for the Goulburn system from 30 June 2013, so that entitlement holders cannot carry over more than their entitlement volume.
 Another new rule limiting carryover on the Murray system came into effect from 1 July 2014.

-Table 3: Water for Melbourne carried over into 2014/15
+Table 3: Wate r for Melbourne carried over into 2015/16

-Carry over into 2014/15 Volume (ML) Volume brought forward for carry over at 30/06/2014 38,401 Evaporation losses at 30/06/2014 (5%) 1,920 Total volume carried over into 2014/15 at 01/07/2014 36,481
+Carried over into 2015/16 Volume (ML) Volume brought forward for carry over at 30/06/2015 36,290 Evaporation losses at 30/06/2015 (5%) 1,815 Total volume carried over into 2015/16 at 01/07/2015 34,475

-All water carried over for Melbourne into 2014/15 was carried over in Allocation Bank Accounts associated with the six bulk entitlements held by the Melbourne Retailers and listed above.
+\ All water carried over for Melbourne into 2015/16 was carried over in Allocation Bank Accounts associated with the six bulk entitlements held by the Melbourne Retailers and listed above.